-Whatever Harry may think at first, Hogwarts is far from being the only wizarding school in the world.
+Whatever Harry may think at first, Hogwarts is only one of eleven wizarding schools in the world (Pm).
 However as there are far fewer wizards and witches in the world than there are Muggles, generally there seem to only be one or two schools in each country.
 Hogwarts is the only school in Britain, and the fact that the Triwizard Tournament is held between only three schools, it seems that these might be the only three in Europe, or at least the three in closest proximity (southeastern Europe isn't represented at the event).

 In Britain, at least, wizarding schooling is limited to just seven years.
 Wizards start much later than Muggles (at age eleven, rather than usually five or six) and do not have to attend Muggle schools prior to their eleventh birthdays (Sch1).
 There are also no wizarding universities (Sch1), though for some professions, like becoming an Auror, additional job training is required after graduation (OP29).

 Headmistress: Olympe Maxime

 Location: A beautiful chateau in the Pyrenees Mountains (Pm), France

 Uniforms: robes of fine silk; attendants of the carriage wear pale blue